-Our solar modules are typically sold with a 10-year warranty for material and workmanship and a 25-year linear power output warranty against the maximum degradation of the actual power output for each year after the warranty start date.
+Our solar modules are typically sold with a 10-year warranty for material and workmanship and a 25-year (30-year for dual glass module) linear power output warranty against the maximum degradation of the actual power output for each year after the warranty start date.
 If a solar module is defective during the relevant warranty period, we will either repair or replace the solar module.
 As we continue to increase our sales to the major export markets, we may be exposed to increased warranty claims.

 In May 2011, we engaged PowerGuard Specialty Insurance Services ("PowerGuard"), a firm specialized in unique insurance and risk management solutions for the wind and solar energy industries, to provide insurance coverage for the product warranty services of our solar modules worldwide effective from May 1, 2011.
-Since May 2011, we have renewed the insurance policy upon its expiration in May for each year for a period of one year.
-The policy offers back-to-back coverage through a maximum of tenyear limited product defects warranty, as well as a 12-year and 25-year linear warranty against declines of more than 10.0% and 20.0%, respectively, from the initial minimum power generation capacity at the time of delivery.
+Since May 2011, we have been renewing the insurance policy upon its expiration in every May.
+The policy offers back-to-back coverage through a maximum of ten-year limited product defects warranty, as well as a 25-year (30-year for dual glass module) linear warranty against degradation of module power output from the time of delivery.